Do You Qualify for Child Health Program?

 - You don’t have access to any other health coverage, including Medi-Cal, Medicare, a job-based health plan, or coverage through Covered California.

 |Household/Family Size||Monthly Household Income no more than:||Annual Household Income no more than:|

 Your children don’t need to be U.S. citizens to qualify for the Child Health Program.

 Your child/children must live in a Kaiser Permanente service area to qualify for the Child Health Program.
 Explore our service areas below.

 Please note: the program is open in all Kaiser Permanente Southern California service areas except: Kern, Ventura, and Antelope Valley.

-We review each member’s eligibility for the Child Health Program by regularly sending you a form to confirm income and other information.
-If your child/children no longer meet the eligibility requirements, they will be disenrolled from Kaiser Permanente’s Child Health Program.
-They will remain enrolled in the Platinum 90 – HMO plan, but you’ll have to pay the full monthly premiums and out-of-pocket cost unless you ask us to end your membership or until you fail to pay the full premium.
+We review each member’s eligibility for the Child Health Program by regularly sending you a form to confirm household income and other information.
+If you no longer meet the eligibility requirements, you will be disenrolled from Kaiser Permanente’s Child Health Program.
+You will remain enrolled in the Platinum 90 HMO plan, but you’ll have to pay the full monthly premiums and out-of-pocket cost unless you ask us to end your membership or until you fail to pay the full premium.